What is a Contract?

 1. Start By Making the Document Via Apple Pages

-Since you will be using the program to make the contract, you must first learn how to go about in doing so.
+Since you will be using the program to make the printable contract, you must first learn how to go about in doing so.
 In order to open Apple Pages in Mac, simply click the icon in the Dock, Launchpad, or the Applications folder.
 From here, you will be directed to the Template Chooser where you can decide what contract template you want to use.
 If you want to start from scratch, then you simply need to choose the one labeled as "Blank".

 2. Identify the Parties Involved

 The first thing to do when making a contract is to provide a statement that points out the parties that are going to be involved in the agreement.
 When doing this, you must be sure to include the complete names of the individual and/or businesses that you'll need to write down.
 You will also have to point out their roles.
-For example, if you're making a purchase contract, then the document must point out which party is the buyer and which one is the seller.
+For example, if you're making a sale contract, then the document must point out which party is the buyer and which one is the seller.